Skink - No Surrender: Plot

-Feeling he has no choice but to go alone, Richard creeps onto the houseboat and finds He finds "Talbo Chock"'s abandoned car and track him and Malley to a houseboat moored in the Choctawhatchee River.
+Feeling he has no choice but to go alone, Richard creeps onto the houseboat and finds "Talbo Chock"'s abandoned car and tracks him and Malley to a houseboat moored in the Choctawhatchee River.
 However, he is then taken prisoner by her abductor, Tommy Chalmers a.k.a.
 Talbo Chock, brandishing a loaded revolver.
 To everyone's surprise, Skink appears on the boat and delivers a brief lecture on Tommy's "loathsome act[s]" - stealing the identity of a dead soldier, abducting Malley, and taking a potshot at an endangered heron that was bothering him.
 Skink seizes Tommy and throws his gun overboard while shoving Richard and Malley into the water.

 Richard and Malley make their way to the river bank.
 Malley admits how stupid she was to run away with Tommy, but defends herself by describing tensions with her parents and denies that Tommy molested her.
 Hiking back to the car, the kids unearth a stash of money that Skink brought with him, which they use to purchase essentials and rent a small skiff.
 Malley calls her parents to tell them she's all right but makes up an excuse that will allow them an extra day to return home.
 Both of them resolve to go back for Skink.

 The duo return to find the houseboat sunk and Skink standing on the roof, having been non-fatally shot by Tommy with a second gun before he got away.
 Richard advocates leaving the manhunt for the police, but Malley insists on seeing him captured herself.
 The trio find Tommy hiding in a tree, half-deranged from fever and exhaustion, but still clutching his second gun.
 He offers to let Skink and Richard go if Malley comes with him.
 She pretends to agree, then sucker-punches him.
 Skink disarms him, but he tries to flee in a canoe.
 Richard uses a fishing rod to snag Tommy's shirt and as Tommy grabs hold of his shirt, he falls into the water, where he is killed by an alligator.

 Before Jim arrives with a rescue boat, Skink says his goodbyes and slips away.
 Jim receives a call from the Walton County Sheriff that Tommy's body has been recovered.
 "Tommy" turns out to be another stolen identity, and the kidnapper's real name, identified through fingerprints, is Terwin Crossley.
 Back home, Malley and her parents agree to work at resolving their issues.
 Richard does not hear from Skink again, but Jim sends him a news article about an anonymous benefactor who has endowed a scholarship at the local college in Chock's name.
 Richard now looks for straws poking out the sand when looking for turtles.